 The garden has a diverse mix of plants, including some trees and in raised beds.
 There is an attractive nature pond, including for pond dipping, and various wildlife habitats.

 Gardening activities are volunteer-led.
-There is a free-to-join Nightingale Gardeners Group for self-identified ‘regular Sunday and Monday volunteers and tea drinkers’.
+There is a free-to-join Nightingale Gardeners Group.
 You don’t need to join the Group to enjoy the garden or take part in activities.

-We have a mains, including drinking, water supply, a small clubhut with electrical supply, and a new toolshed.
-We should soon have a green-roofed veranda.
-We would like a polytunnel and have applied for funding.
+We have a mains, including drinking, water supply, a small clubhut, and a good toolshed, a poly tunnel, and soon will have a green-roofed veranda.

 We are insured for only adult volunteers but we can sometimes have some gardening-related activities suitable for children, as long as they are closely supervised by a parent or carer and are safe while other volunteers are working.

-The park has a good playground, tennis courts etc. In 2020, there should be a new park pavilion with new toilets but there might be a period of time after the current pavilion has been demolished when we have restricted, or no access, to toilets and electricity supply.
+The park has a good playground, tennis courts etc. In 2021 there should be a new park pavilion with new toilets but currently we have no access to toilets nor an electricity supply.
 Check the website for updates.